6 features of a sheet drill and its usesAugust 30, 2018

 The point angle and the pointing ensure light centering and easier drilling into the workpiece.
 Sheet drills with their two cutting edges pull themselves into the sheet metal independently.
 The burr-free and sharp cutting edges cut the workpiece and remove the chip via the flute.

-The cone angle is 20°-30° and leaves a slightly conical hole wall.
+The cone angle is 20°-30° and leaves for n-between sizes a slightly conical hole wall.

 When you use a sheet drill?
 You use it in sheets up to 4.0 mm thick, if:

-- the exact measure of the diameter is not important to you,
+- the exact measure of the diameter is not important to you (apart from the maximum diameter),

 - you need a individual diameter,

-- a conical hole wall is accepted and
+- a conical hole wall for in-between sizes is accepted and

 - you do not have to deburr the drilled hole (and if you do, you can still use the sheet drill with stopper and spot facer or a countersink in a further work step.